-Covered Outpatient Drug - A brand name drug, a generic drug, or an OTC drug which:
+Covered Drug - A brand name drug, a generic drug, or an OTC drug which:

 - 1. Is approved by the Federal Food and Drug Administration. - 2.
 Is distributed by a manufacturer that entered into a Federal Drug Rebate Program agreement with the CMS. - 3.
 May be dispensed only upon prescription in the MA Program. - 4.
-Has been prescribed or ordered by a licensed prescriber within the scope of the prescriber's practice. - 5.
-Is dispensed or administered in an outpatient setting.
+Has been prescribed or ordered by a licensed prescriber within the scope of the prescriber's practice.